sgill08/sgill08.github.io/_pages/about.md

 ---

 # Overview
-A student in a computer science program that is intrested in coding languages like Java and Python.
+I am a student in a computer science program that is intrested in coding languages like Java and Python.
+Who has worked on multiple projects (linked at the bottem).
 ## Education
 -Java foundations and fundmental class.